Expands a weight specification into a weight matrix to be used

 by locate_errors and replace_errors.
 Weights allow for "guiding" the

-errorlocalization process, so that less reliable values/variables with less
+error localization process, so that less reliable values/variables with lower

 weight are selected first.
 See details on the specification.